-When played correctly, by your rules, tug-of-war is actually a natural outlet for energy and exercise, and promotes real bonding between you and your dog.
+When played correctly, that is by your rules and not your dog’s, tug-of-war is actually a natural outlet for energy and exercise, and promotes real bonding between you and your dog.

 Create an indoor agility course.
 Have your dog walk under tables, jump over broomsticks in doorways, climb up and down the stairs, weave around chairs, etc.

 Teach your dog how to walk on a treadmill.